valhalla/valhalla/docs/api/turn-by-turn/api-reference.md

 | `max_lat` | Maximum latitude of a bounding box containing the route. |
 | `max_lon` | Maximum longitude of a bounding box containing the route. |

-The warnings JSON array:

-We now include a warnings array in the JSON response to pass information such as warnings about deprecated request parameters.

 ### Trip legs and maneuvers